andrew/ultimate-awesome/README.md

 - [awesome-computer-hardware](https://github.com/ixaxaar/awesome-computer-hardware) - A list of computer hardware technologies, architectures, specifications, and standards.
 - [awesome-dev-design-stuff](https://github.com/JeremyMeissner/awesome-dev-design-stuff) - An awesome list of web applications, web tools, design tools, font.
 There is a lot of stuff here, but all cool.
 - [awe-wasm](https://github.com/jghoman/awe-wasm) - Awe-wasm = awesome WASM - repo for tracking WASM related resources I find.
-- [awesome-mikrotik](https://github.com/jlbyh2o/awesome-mikrotik) - A curated list of awesome open-source tools, scripts, and resources for MikroTik routers and RouterOS.
 - [awesome-polyglot](https://github.com/joeld1/awesome-polyglot) - A curated list of (spoken) language learning resources and programming tools for people (programmers and non-programmers) learning foreign languages.
 - [awesome-asn1](https://github.com/JonathanWilbur/awesome-asn1) - Awesome ASN.1-Related Repositories, Standards, Codecs, Implementations, Uses, Reading, etc.
 - [my-awesome](https://github.com/jondotsoy/my-awesome) - A repository that features a curated collection of useful tools and resources, organized by categories such as productivity, finance, communication, automation, and learning.